michelgoth/Tables_R_Tutorial/docs/report.md

 ## 3. Integrative Risk: Combining Markers and Treatments

 Individual markers are powerful, but their real clinical utility comes from integration.
+The script `R/Lesson14.R` demonstrates this by creating a new grouping variable that combines both IDH and MGMT status.
+A Kaplan-Meier analysis on this four-level factor reveals a much-improved risk stratification compared to either marker alone.
+Following this, `R/Lesson15.R` investigates the *predictive* role of MGMT by subsetting the data into methylated and un-methylated groups and performing separate survival analyses within each to visualize the differential benefit of Temozolomide (TMZ).
+Finally, `R/Lesson17.R` translates the statistical findings from the multivariable Cox model into a practical tool.
+It extracts the model coefficients (log hazard ratios), simplifies them into integer-based points to create a prognostic score, and then uses Kaplan-Meier analysis to validate that this score effectively separates patients into distinct low-, medium-, and high-risk groups.

 - **Figure 7 (Lesson 14)**: Combining IDH and MGMT status creates four distinct prognostic groups.
 The survival separation is visibly superior to either marker alone, with IDH-mutant/MGMT-methylated patients having the best prognosis and IDH-wildtype/MGMT-unmethylated having the worst.
 This demonstrates a synergistic effect and forms the basis of modern glioma risk stratification.
 - **Figure 8 (Lesson 15)**: The survival benefit associated with Temozolomide (TMZ) is far more pronounced in the MGMT-methylated group.
 This plot visually confirms the *predictive* role of MGMT, providing a clear biological rationale for its use in treatment decisions.
 - **Figure 9 (Lesson 17)**: We distilled the multivariable Cox model into a simple point-based score.
-The scorecard provides an easy-to-use clinical tool, and the Kaplan-Meier curves show it successfully separates patients into low, medium, and high-risk groups.
+The scorecard provides an easy-to-use clinical tool, and the Kaplan-Meier curves show it successfully separates patients into low-, medium-, and high-risk groups.
 This is a practical example of translating a statistical model into a potentially actionable clinical instrument.

 ![Figure 6: Kaplan-Meier curves for the four joint risk groups defined by IDH and MGMT status.
 (Generated by R/Lesson14.R)](../plots/Lesson14_KM_by_IDH_MGMT.png)